untrustedmodders/plugify/README.md

 The same version is also available [online](https://untrustedmodders.github.io/plugify) for the latest release, that is the last stable tag.<br/>
-Moreover, there exists a [wiki](https://untrustedmodders.github.io/) dedicated to the project where users can find all related documentation pages.
+There is also a [wiki](https://untrustedmodders.github.io/) page dedicated to the project where users can find all related documentation pages.
+Additionally, we offer an online documentation [generator](https://untrustedmodders.github.io/plugify-generator/) that allows you to easily create documentation for your plugin's manifest file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>